andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 These different perspectives lead to the "customer" being represented by different models (`Customer` vs. `User`) depending on the context, in order to clearly separate the respective business logic.

+**Key Logic Example:** The distinction becomes critical when defining business rules.
+For instance, the logic for "Deleting a Customer" varies significantly:
+* In the **Customer Context**, a "Delete" might trigger a check for legal data retention periods or active contracts.
+* In the **Booking Context**, the same "Delete" action simply means invalidating an active web session or clearing a temporary resevation of a cart.

+**Technical Boundary (Anti-Corruption Layer)**

+The following structure implements an Anti-Corruption Layer (ACL) as concept to strictly decouple the core domain logic from external subsystems and technical infrastructure concerns.

+By employing an **Adapter/Bridge or Decorator-based approach**, this layer (centralized in the `exchange/` directory) acts  as a translator between different semantics.
+It ensures that the internal domain remains "pure" and is never compromised by the data structures or technical constraints of external dependencies, such as legacy databases, third-party APIs (e.g., PayPal), or messaging systems (e.g., Kafka).

+### 3.2 Object-Oriented Domain-Driven Design (OO-DDD)

+Based on the provided System Context Diagram and stratigic analysis, we can identify four distinct **Bounded Contexts**.
+Each represents a *specific linguistic* and *functional* **boundary** within the Car Rental System.
+It is important to note that a Bounded Context is not merely a database table, but a dedicated business area of responsibility.
+The identified Bounded Contexts are as follows:

+**1. Car Pool Context (Fleet Management)**

+This is the most developed context in the structure, represented by the `carpool/` package.

+* **Responsibility:** Managing the lifecycle and state of physical vehicles.
+* **Key Logic:** Validation (`ValidCar`), Caching (`CachedCar`), and Inventory management (SimpleCar).
+* **Technical Boundary:** It handles its own REST exposure (`ServedCarPool`) and Event Messaging (PublishedCar) by using DTOs from `exchange/resource/` and `exchange/messaging/`.

+**2. Customer Context**

+Represented by the `customer/` package.

+* **Responsibility:** Managing renter profiles and communication.
+* **Key Logic:** Persistence of customer data (`StoredCustomer`) and automated notifications.
+* **Technical Boundary:** It integrates with the mailing system (`NotifiedCustomer`) using the SMTP protocols defined in `exchange/mailing/`.

+**3. Payment Context**

+Represented by the `payment/` package.

+* **Responsibility:** Abstracting financial transactions.
+* **Key Logic:** Processing payments via different providers like `PayPal` or `CreditCard`.
+* **Technical Boundary:** It acts as a Gateway that consumes the specialized API clients and DTOs located in `exchange/paypal/`.

+**4. Booking & Reservation - User Context**

+Represented by the `booking/` package.
+This is a "user" context.

+* **Responsibility:** Handling Booking & user sessions and server-side UI rendering.
+* **Key Logic:** Managing the user Reservation and visual layout (`layout/`), UI components (`control/`), and web pages (`page/`).
+* **Technical Boundary:** It manages the WebUser (session-based) and StoredUser (DB-based) identities.

+The packages of an object-oriented system are based on clear OO-Design principles.
+There are **no layers** in the traditional sense of Clean Architecture or DDD.
+Instead, **packages are hierarchically organized** according to domain concepts.

 ```
 carrental/